The best emergency radio evolved from one of the oldest forms of media used to entertain and inform with music, weather, and news.

-Some of the newer radios even have the capacity to be used as a speaker system for your cell phone or laptop.
+Some of the newer radios even can be used as a speaker system for your cell phone or laptop.
 Because your emergency radio is also a cool boombox for kids, your children will even become more engaged in emergency preparedness planning!

 It can be their job to grab the radio on the way out and they are sure to know right where it is.
-In case they don’t know and have to look for it, a yellow boombox is very easy to see as compared to a darker one like those common black-colored boombox’s.
+In case they don't know and have to look for it, a yellow boombox is very easy to see as compared to a darker one like that common black-colored boombox.

 Red is also an option, but the brighter the better when it comes to acting fast!